Installer measuring Wi-Fi throughput in a living room

 Measurement protocol (repeatable results)

+Use the same server (or a wired LAN test), run two passes per spot, and average.
 Record download, upload, and jitter.
 Favor stable upload and low jitter for video calls.
 Note wall materials between node and test spot.

 Evaluation thresholds (what good looks like)